 Back in July 2013 a report released by a coalition of medical device lobbying groups estimated that the tax had cost the industry $1 billion in bi-monthly installments of roughly $97 million.
 In March 2012, Moody’s Investor Services said the tax costs could top $650 million for just the medtech companies it covers.

 In March this year, MassDevice.com analyzed federal securities and exchange commission documents for 150 public medical device companies.
 Many firms did not list the dollar amount paid out for the tax (or even mention it, or the Affordable Care Act) and a few, such as diabetes device maker Dexcom (NSDQ:DXCM), said their products were exempt.
 Others, including Zimmer (NYSE:ZMH), said they were carrying the tax as a cost of inventory until the inventory was sold.
-IRS rules covering "constructive sales price" further complicate matters, as companies can cut nearly 29% off the retail price on devices sold to affiliated distributors when computing the tax base.
+IRS rules covering "constructive sales price" further complicate matters, as companies can cut nearly 29% off the retail price on devices sold to affiliated distributors when computing the tax base, the life insurance for IRS employees is also a must according to the rules.

 In the end, we identified 64 companies that provided either exact figures on their medtech tax tabs, or described it as a percentage of total sales.
 Those 64 companies paid a collective $509.4 million toward healthcare reform in 2013.